finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // InstrumentsApi apiInstance = apiFactory.build(InstrumentsApi.class);

         InstrumentsApi apiInstance = ApiFactoryBuilder.build(fileName).build(InstrumentsApi.class);
         List<String> requestBody = ["LUID_12345678","LUID_87654321"]; // List<String> | The list of lusidInstrumentId's to delete.
         String deleteMode = "Soft"; // String | The delete mode to use (defaults to 'Soft').
         String scope = "default"; // String | The scope in which the instruments lie.
 When not supplied the scope is 'default'. try {
+            // uncomment the below to set overrides at the request level
+            // DeleteInstrumentsResponse result = apiInstance.deleteInstruments(requestBody, deleteMode, scope).execute(opts);

             DeleteInstrumentsResponse result = apiInstance.deleteInstruments(requestBody, deleteMode, scope).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {